MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 If you get an `HTTP status 503 (Service Unavailable)` response when using the Rest APIs or encounter a failure for the compute node during diagnostic testing, then one or more of the symlinks needed by [deployr-rserve](https://github.com/Microsoft/deployr-rserve) are missing. deployr-rserve is the R execution component for the compute node,

-   1. Launch a command window with administrator privileges with `root`/ `sudo` privileges.
+   1. Launch a command window with administrator privileges with root/sudo privileges.

    1. Run a [diagnostic test](#test) of the system on the machine hosting the compute node.